lokalise/i18n-ally/README.md

 <a href="https://github.com/antfu/i18n-ally/graphs/contributors"><img src="https://opencollective.com/i18n-ally/contributors.svg?width=890"/></a>

-Lastly, I want to have a **special thanks to my partner [@iiiiiiines](https://github.com/iiiiiiines)** who have encouraged and supported me working on this project.
+Lastly, I want to have a **special thanks to my partner [@iiiiiiines](https://github.com/iiiiiiines)** who has encouraged and supported me working on this project.

 ## ☕ Buy Me a Coffee

 I made this project with heart ❤

-If you found it useful, you may consider buy me a coffee!
+If you found it useful, please consider buying me a coffee!

 [Open Collective](https://opencollective.com/i18n-ally)